oscherler/mister-scratch/ReadMe.md

 _Git tag: `video-grid`_

 Next we will add some video output.
 First we add a new file, `hdl/scratch_video.v`.
-This module will take `rst` and `clk`, the 48 MHz system clock, as inputs, and generate:
+This module will take `rst` and `clk`, the 48 MHz system clock, as inputs, and generate:

 * The 6 MHz and 12 MHz pixel clock enables, `pxl_cen` and `pxl2_cen`;
 * The horizontal and vertical blanking signals, `LHBL_dly` and `LVBL_dly`;